edrumwri/robotics-course-materials/_posts/2016-01-03-motion-control.markdown

 ### Proportional control

-One of the simplest error feedback controllers is the _proportional controller_,which applies the control signal proportionally to the error signal.
+One of the simplest error feedback controllers is the _proportional controller_, which applies the control signal proportionally to the error signal.
 The cruise control system in many cars uses proportional control (also called "P control"): the throttle is applied proportionally to the difference between the current speed and the set speed.

 The control for a P-controller is computed using the following function.